55 Bishopsgate, 2nd Floor

 - Expert Determination: Appointed by the president of the ICAEW to determine the operation of a ten-year agreement between a private hospital group and a pathology testing services company.

-- Licence/Royalty Review: Conducting a licence audit review on behalf of a US technology company that had licenced its technology to a European pharmaceutical group.
+- Licence Review/Royalty Review/Royalty Audit: Conducting a licence audit review on behalf of a US technology company that had licenced its technology to a European pharmaceutical group.

-- Regulatory Review: Conducting a regulatory and reputational review of the Channel Island accounts of customers of a global bank with a connection to Mossack Fonseca.
+- Regulatory Review: Conducting a regulatory and reputational review of the Channel Island accounts of customers of a global bank with connections to Mossack Fonseca.

 - Professional Negligence: Provided expert evidence, including expert testimony as an accounting expert witness in the UK High Court, in a professional negligence action brought against a firm of solicitors on the definition of ‘exceptional’ in UK GAAP.

 - Taxation: Provided expert accounting testimony in the Crown Court on behalf of a defendant in a case brought by HMRC in which opinion evidence was given as to whether an individual was in receipt of loans, or income.
 The defendant was acquitted by the jury.